DevShivaGupta/10-Days-of-JS/Day 0 Hello, World/README.md

 We printed two lines of output:

-We printed the literal string Hello, World! using the code provided in the editor.
+1. We printed the literal string Hello, World! using the code provided in the editor.<br/>
-The value of  passed to our main function in this Sample Case was Welcome to 10 Days of JavaScript!.
-We then passed our variable to console.log, which printed the contents of .
+2. The value of parameterVariable passed to our main function in this Sample Case was Welcome to 10 Days of JavaScript!.
+We then passed our variable to console.log, which printed the contents of parameterVariable.